 10 Steps to buying a resale property in Spain

-Once you have decided on the property that you want to buy and have reached an agreement with the vendor on the price and conditions of the sale, it is a good idea to find a local solicitor that speaks your language that can do all the legal checks for you, handle the registration of the sale and act on your behalf when you aren’t here.
+Once you have decided on the property that you want to buy and have reached an agreement with the vendor on the price and conditions of the sale, it is a good idea to find a local solicitor who speaks your language and who can carry out all the legal checks for you, handle the registration of the sale and act on your behalf when you aren’t here.
 At Cumbre Villas, we can also carry out all the legal checks and necessary procedures, as we have experienced solicitors and accountants in-house, so that you can buy your dream home with peace of mind.

 If you are taking out a mortgage on the property, a solicitor isn’t imperative because between all of the documentation required, by both the bank and the public notary, every aspect of the sale and property will be thoroughly checked before proceeding (with the exception of the step 2 which should be confirmed separately) and the bank will handle the registration of the sale.